scottvieira/Documentation/source/ebscokb.md

 	**All**—Searches all packages from the EBSCO KB.

-	**Selected in EBSCO KB**—Searches only the packages that are selected in your EBSCO Full Text Finder instance.
+	**Selected in EBSCO KB**—Searches only the packages that are selected in your EBSCO holdings instance.

-	**Not Selected**—Searches only the packages that are not selected in your EBSCO Full Text Finder instance.
+	**Not Selected**—Searches only the packages that are not selected in your EBSCO holdings instance.

-	**Ordered through EBSCO**—Searches only the packages that are selected in your EBSCO Full Text Finder instance and were purchased through EBSCO.
+	**Ordered through EBSCO**—Searches only the packages that are selected in your EBSCO holdings instance and were purchased through EBSCO.

 5. Select the types of packages (e.g. Print or Aggregated Full Text) that you want to limit your search to from the Content Type drop-down list.
 6. Click Go!.